THE TEN WORDS

 In the Scriptural account, the Ten Commandments are given an exceptional status.
 On Mt Sinai God thundered out these laws, and these laws only, to all Israel.
 He then proceeded to write them with His own finger on two tablets of stone.

-Subsequently, these "tables of testimony" (Ex 31:18) were placed, at God's direction, in the Ark of the Covenant, which was a unique, revered object in the Tabernacle, and later in the Temple.
+Subsequently, these "tables of testimony" (Ex 31:18) were placed, at God's direction, in the Ark of the Covenant, which was kept in the Most Holy Place in the Tabernacle, and later in the Temple (Heb 9:3-4).

 No other laws ever received such special treatment from God throughout His dealings with man.

 Whatever is written in stone is considered permanent.
-The Scriptures make it clear that the Ten Commandments were to be man's permanent guide to life.
+The Scriptures make it clear that the Ten Commandments were meant to be man's perpetual guide in life.

 Prior to Mt Sinai